-Having trouble with your Apple Pencil?
-In this troubleshooting guide, we go over effective solutions to address lag, glitches, and unresponsiveness while writing, sketching, or coloring on your iPad.
+In this troubleshooting guide, we outline effective solutions to fix lag, glitches, and unresponsiveness when writing, sketching, or coloring on your iPad with your Apple Pencil.

-The tips below apply to both Apple Pencil 1st generation and Apple Pencil 2nd generation, being used on a compatible iPad, iPad Pro, iPad Air, or iPad mini and inside any writing or sketching app, like Notes, Markup, Sketches, Procreate, Adobe Fresco, Notability, Photoshop, and more.
+The tips below apply to Apple Pencil 1st generation, Apple Pencil 2nd generation, Apple Pencil (USB-C), and Apple Pencil Pro being used on a compatible iPad, iPad Pro, iPad Air, or iPad mini inside any writing or sketching app, like Notes, Markup, Procreate, Notability, and Photoshop.

 1. Charge your Apple Pencil